 State laws and Regulations

 If you are considering changing the gender on your driver’s license, it is important to get familiar with the laws and processes in your state.
 Keep in mind that in all states, the process for changing your name is separate from changing your gender.
 Changing the name on your ID requires you to legally change your name with the Social Security Administration first.
 Here are the requirements in each state for changing the gender marker on your driver’s license.
+Don’t forget to keep all other auto-related documents, such as registration and car insurance policies up-to-date as well.

 |Alabama||Applicants must submit an amended birth certificate or a document signed by a surgeon verifying gender reassignment surgery.||AL birth certificate amendment form|